monero-project/monero-site/knowledge-base/moneropedia/router-info.md

 layout: moneropedia
 entry: "Router-Info"
 tags: ["kovri"]
-terms: ["Router-Info"]
+terms: ["Router-Info", "Router-infos"]
 summary: "A data structure or file which contains an I2P peer's needed network information"
 ---

 ### The Basics

-Router-Info is a data structure (periodically written to a [binary file](https://en.wikipedia.org/wiki/Binary_file)) which contains all needed information to locate, identity, and communicate with an @I2P peer.
-Router-Info includes IP address, router identity, other misc. technical details; is needed for @network-database and is published to @floodfill routers.
+@Router-Info is a data structure (periodically written to a [binary file](https://en.wikipedia.org/wiki/Binary_file)) which contains all needed information to locate, identity, and communicate with an @I2P peer. @Router-Info includes IP address, router identity, other misc. technical details; is needed for @network-database and is published to @floodfill routers.

 ### In-depth information